 - Have them use their imaginings as the basis for a poem.
 Encourage them to use one of a range of poetry styles, for example, acrostic, ballad, free verse or haiku.

 - Ruby uses her tracking skills to find Zainie, the red camel that has disappeared from an overnight campsite.
 Ask your students to investigate the tracks made by camels and other animals found in central Australia.

 - Have them use the Following tracks worksheet (PDF 952kb) to compile examples of the tracks.
 They will find space on the sheet to suggest what tracks might be made by other animals, for example, pets, livestock or imaginary animals such as dragons or phoenixes.

 - Ask them to investigate how Indigenous people track animals in central Australia.

 - Once they have compiled some information, have them work in small groups to produce posters that explain Indigenous tracking techniques for particular animals.

 5. Design a front and back book cover

 - Ask your students to use the Taj’s journey worksheet (PDF 915kb) to design a front and back book cover.

-- Have them imagine that a book telling the story of Taj Sayed's (Idris' father) journey from Afghanistan to Australia as a young man is to be published; your students have been given the job of designing the book covers and writing the 'blurb' (short description of the story) for the back cover.
+- Have them imagine that a book telling the story of Taj Sayed’s (Idris’s father) journey from Afghanistan to Australia as a young man is to be published; your students have been given the job of designing the book cover and writing the blurb (short description of the story) for the back cover.